nrgw/multigrid/README.md

 ### Density Profile and Boundary Condition

-We assume a density profile profile follows a parabolic function in radius as follows:
+We assume a density profile as follows:

 $$
     \rho\left(r\right)=\begin{cases}